 Ideally, we will always have women in the body of Christ pouring their lives into us.
 And we will always have some “yous” to pass Truth onto.
 It all boils down to this: our lives will either be invested, or they’ll be spent.
 You will live for yourself or others.
 So, what’s it going to be?
 The only thing you can invest in that can bring dividends that will last for eternity is people!
 These people will be your crown of rejoicing when you stand before the Lord.
 They are your “yous”!

-1 Thessalonians 2:19-20

-For who is our hope or joy or crown to boast of before our Lord Jesus at His coming?
-Is it not of course you?
-For you are our glory and joy!

 DISCUSSION QUESTIONS: Let’s talk about it.